Skip to main content

 C++'s Domain: Low-Latency Systems and Embedded Computing

 C++ remains the only viable choice when performance is measured in microseconds and direct hardware manipulation is necessary.
+This includes:

 • High-Frequency Trading (HFT): The core matching engines and risk systems of exchanges are almost exclusively C++ due to the need for absolute, predictable speed.